dgelessus/NAGUS/docs/uru/auth_server.rst

 Reply to the :ref:`ClientRegisterRequest <cli2auth_client_register_request>`.
 The client waits for this reply before sending any other messages (except pings) to the auth server.

+.. index:: CCR level
+   :name: ccr_level

+.. index:: stealth mode
+   :name: stealth_mode

+.. _cli2auth_client_set_ccr_level:

+Cli2Auth_ClientSetCCRLevel
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+* **CCR level:** 4-byte unsigned int.
+  The player's new CCR level.

+Notifies the auth server that the player has changed their CCR level.
+All players initially have CCR level 0, and during normal gameplay it is never changed.
+Higher CCR levels are only meant to be used by customer care representatives (CCRs).

+If a player has a non-zero CCR level, they become "invisible" to all other players with a lower CCR level.
+By default,
+this means that they are hidden from the Age Players list of lower-level players, but their avatar in the world is still visible.
+A CCR player can additionally enable "stealth mode" to also make their avatar invisible to lower-level players.
+(Other CCRs with the same or higher lever will see "stealth" avatars as semi-transparent instead of fully invisible.)

+No open-source version of the client allows the player to change their CCR level, so this message isn't used anymore in practice.
+MOSS and DIRTSAND also hardcode all players to CCR level 0 and don't accept this message from clients.
+Only Cyan's server software implements this message, and presumably Cyan's internal CCR clients allowed changing the CCR level.